bigtoga/Examples/Cloud - Azure/Azure Virtual Networks/ExpressRoute and S2S VPN.md

 1. Config: Site-to-Site VPN configured so that local traffic sent to 192.168.100/24 routes through that VPN
 1. All traffic directed to 192.168.100.0/24 travels across the S2S VPN
+   - VMs in that space
+   - Private links in that space to Azure PaaS
-2. All other traffic from the Corporate network crosses public internet - any request made to:
+3. All other traffic from the Corporate network crosses public internet - any request made to:
     - Azure Portal
     - Azure Portal --> Cloud Shell
     - Azure Portal --> Azure Bastion